Worldwide Guide to Women in Leadership

 2004-06

-Parliamentary Secretary to the Minister responsible for the Status of Women and Parliamentary Secretary to the Minister of Industry, with special emphasis on Women Entrepreneurs
+Parliamentary Secretary of Status of Women and of Industry, with special emphasis on Women Entrepreneurs

 Liberal MP